SJ5070 - Contemporary American Television (2020/21)

 • Develop students’ planning and presentation skills

 Learning and teaching on the module will be conducted via lectures, seminars, screenings, blended learning and students’ guided independent study.
 Students will be expected to enhance their learning in scheduled classes through guided research.
-Student development weeks will provide students with the opportunity for individual feedback in tutorials with tutors to develop their assignments.
+Group presentations provided students with the opportunity for personal development through group work and presentation skills.
 Students will have the opportunity to reflect upon feedback in order to engage effectively and developmentally with the final assignment.

 On successful completion of this module, students will be able to:

 The module’s strategy of assessment both promotes developmental learning and research and enables students to demonstrate key skills and engagement with module content.
 The first assignment provides the opportunity for students to demonstrate both research and presentation skills as well as transferrable skills evident in group work.
 Formal feedback will be provided to students as both groups and individuals so that they might reflect on all aspects of this developmental assessment.
 Through the final essay, students will have the opportunity to demonstrate the development of their research and planning, and their ability to critically analyse contemporary television series and the American television industry.